graninas/hierarchical-free-monads-the-most-developed-approach-in-haskell/README.md

 runSQLiteQuery query = runIO $ SQLite.runQuery query
 ```

 True that this method is somewhat dangerous, but it's still under control.
-You can disable it by a config for your framework, you can add a trace message into the interpreter of it, you can even handle exceptions from the `ioAct`.
+You can disable it by a config for your framework, you can add a trace message into the interpreter, you can even handle exceptions from the `ioAct`.

 ```haskell
 interpretAppF :: AppF a -> IO a